openeventing/spec/expression-language.md

 _false_, and it might include an error.

 The CloudEvents Expression Language doesn't support the handling of the data field of the CloudEvent instances, due to its polymorphic nature and complexity.
-Users that need this functionality should use other more appropriate tools.
+Users that need this functionality SHOULD use other more appropriate tools.

 ### 1.1.
 Conformance